Website icon Xpert.Digital

 Value: 1

-Purpose: This session cookie is set to inform Hotjar whether you are part of the selected people (sample) that are used to create funnels.
+Purpose: This session cookie is set to inform Hotjar whether you are part of the selected sample used to generate funnels.

 Expiry date: after one year